uber/hermetic_cc_toolchain/README.md

 access, maintainers have their areas.
 Should make it easier to understand our interests when reading patches or mailing lists.

-- Owner: Motiejus Jakštys.
-Applies others' patches, writes documentation, emails, and occasionally contributes.
-Signs releases.
-- Committer: Laurynas Lubys.
-Bazel expert with regards to tests, transitions and overall structure.
-Rewrote bazel-zig-cc to cater for platforms when libc platforms were added.
-- Committer: Ken Micklas.
-Ken was leading hermetic toolchain effort at Uber throughout 2022, of which bazel-zig-cc is a part of.
+- Maintainers: Motiejus Jakštys, Laurynas Lubys, Zhongpeng Lin and Sung Yoon Whang.
-- Maintainer for Windows: Fabian Hahn.
+- Committer for Windows: Fabian Hahn.
 If you make a change that breaks Windows, Fabian will find you.
 Please don't break Windows, so Fabian doesn't have to look for you.
 Instead, send him your patches first.